-In summary, this budget reflects three key areas of emphasis for the coming year: capital improvements project needs as identified in the CIP, proactive maintenance of the water and wastewater infrastructure, and operating costs required in sustaining and enhancing service levels during the budget year 2013.
+In summary, this budget reflects three key areas of emphasis for the coming year: capital improvement project needs as identified in the CIP, proactive maintenance of the water and wastewater infrastructure, and operating costs required in sustaining and enhancing service levels during the budget year 2015.

-The 2013 Budget document has been prepared after analyzing, evaluating and justifying both the financial and non-financial objectives and goals of ACWWA for the current and future years.
-ACWWA's budget is a comprehensive document that enables the Governing Board and staff to evaluate where ACWWA has been in the past and where it is going in the future.
+The 2015 Budget document has been prepared after analyzing, evaluating and justifying both the financial and non-financial objectives and goals of ACWWA for the current and future years.
+ACWWA's budget is a comprehensive document that enables the Governing Board and staff to evaluate ACWWA's past and future.

-In summary, the 2013 Budget:
+In summary, the 2015 Budget:

-- Balances revenue requirements with available revenues and other funding sources. - Provides for: - Continued planning, development and investment into additional water resources : - Continued funding for operation and maintenance of existing production, distribution, collection and treatment facilities to support expected economic growth; - Improvement and maintenance of existing infrastructure; and - Long-term financial stability - Includes estimated total sources of funds of \$20,019,568 which is \$1,081,716 more than the prior year's budget of \$18,937,852.
-This increase is largely due to a 3% increase in water, wastewater, and tap fees and an increase in other user fees collected. - Operating revenues and non-operating revenues totaling \$20,019,568; - An assumption of the sale of 30 tap equivalents; and - Assumes 3% for rate increase for water, irrigation, and sewer services. - Provides for \$3,677,400 in capital improvement projects; - Provides for \$8,902,485 in operation and maintenance expenditures; - Provides for \$117,370 in capital equipment; - Provides \$8,688,334 for servicing existing debt; - Assumes the use of ACWWAFLow Project bond funds in the amount of \$2,330,000; and - Assumes a 3% increase in tap fees.
+- Balances revenue requirements with available revenues and other funding sources. - Provides for: - Continued planning, development and investment into additional water resources; - Continued funding for operation and maintenance of existing production, distribution, collection and treatment facilities to support expected economic growth; - Improvement and maintenance of existing infrastructure; and - Long-term financial stability - Includes estimated total sources of funds of \$25,403,534 which is \$3,702,937 more than the prior year's budget of \$21,700,597.
+This increase is largely due to a 3% increase in water, a 3% increase in wastewater, and a 3% increase in tap fees. - Operating revenues and non-operating revenues totaling \$25,403,534; - Assumes a 3% rate increase in tap fees and the sale of 110 tap equivalents; and - Assumes a 3% rate increase for water and irrigation, and a 3% rate increase for wastewater services. - Provides for \$5,050,000 in capital improvement projects; - Provides for \$10,347,887 in operation, maintenance and administrative expenditures; - Provides for \$286,000 in capital equipment; - Provides \$10,342,888 for servicing existing debt; and - Assumes a 3% increase in tap fees.

-The 2013 Budget will allow ACWWA's system to continue providing high quality and reliable water and wastewater at reasonable costs while also maintaining a healthy financial position.
-In developing the budget for 2013, effort was made to ensure that rates remain affordable for ACWWA's customers while ensuring the continued stability of the system.
-It is critical to ACWWA's economic well being that future growth has a reliable water supply, as well as a well-maintained distribution and collections system.
+The 2015 Budget will allow ACWWA's system to continue providing high quality and reliable water and wastewater at reasonable costs while also maintaining a healthy financial position.
+In developing the budget for 2015, effort was made to ensure that rates remain affordable for ACWWA's customers while ensuring the continued stability of the system.
+It is critical to ACWWA's economic well-being that future growth has a reliable water supply, in addition to a well-maintained distribution and collections system.